 Origin of the universe, the biochemistry of life, and the origin of life on Earth; for non-science majors.
 Recommendations: first-year or sophomore standing.
 GE: Natural Sciences without Lab.
 Same as ASTR:1060, BIOL:1060.

 Origin and evolutionary history of dinosaurs; diversity of dinosaurian groups, their geographic distributions and paleoecology; origins of flight among dinosaurs; environmental context, including other animals and plants that lived alongside dinosaurs; the so-called extinction of dinosaurs and radiation of modern forms; the role dinosaurs play in the interaction between science and the popular media.
 Offered fall semesters.
 GE: Natural Sciences with Lab.

 Interdisciplinary study of how Earth's natural systems interact, how these systems affect society, and how they respond to human activity; how environmental problems can be solved and avoided by drawing upon knowledge in disciplines as diverse as ecology, anthropology, economics, chemistry, and political science; blended instructional environment, including traditional lectures, discussions in TILE classrooms, laboratory, online learning, peer-reviewed writing exercises, and service learning.
 Offered fall semesters.
-Requirements: no prior enrollment in EES:1080 or ENVS:1080.
+GE: Sustainability.
 GE: Natural Sciences with Lab.
 Same as ENVS:1085.

 Geologic features, geologic history, important biological and archaeological characteristics, with emphasis on features that caused certain areas to be included in national park system.

 EES:1180 Geology Field Trip: Selected National Parks 2 s.h.

 Observation, interpretation of prominent geologic, geomorphic, biological features; semester-break or semester-end visits to different parks or groups of parks each year.
 Offered spring semesters.